singhkunal2050/singhkunal2050v2/src/blog/2021-12-23-a-simple-web-accessibility-trick-that-you-most-probably-missed.md

 ---
 At regular users we tend to ignore the problems which we do not come across, one such problem can be related to accessibility.
 I was approached by a visually disabled individual who had a feedback for a website that we recently built.
 The guy was working in the same organization as a Sales Associate and was a good friend.

-The problem was he had to always navigate through the long menu items before reaching the content of any page.
+**The problem was he had to always navigate through the long menu items before reaching the content of any page.**

 For example :
-Menu has 20 links which he had to tab through to get to the blog content or the page content.
+Menu has 20 links which he had to `tab `through to get to the blog content or the page content.

-This little problem is what we can solve for our users who for some reason connot navigate with the mouse.
+This little problem is what we can solve for our users who for some reason can not navigate with the mouse.

-To skip the menus for keyboard users we can add a button which only pops up when we focus on it with the tab key.
-Once the user hits enter they can skip the menu and jump to the main content without going through long nested menu items.
+To skip the menus for `keyboard `users we can add a `button `which only pops up when we `focus `on it with the `tab `key.
+Once the user hits `enter `they can skip the menu and jump to the main content without going through long nested menu items.
-This little accessibility button can help save a lot of time for the users which are not using their mouse and may have accessibility related problems.
+This little `accessibility button `can help save a lot of time for the users which are not using their `mouse `and may have accessibility related problems.

 This trick is seen in most of the modern web applications we use